 The Sun and the Wind were disputing which was the stronger.
-Suddenly they saw a traveller coming down the road, and the Sun said: “I see a way to decide our dispute.
-Whichever of us can cause that traveller to take off his cloak shall be regarded as the stronger.
+Suddenly they saw a traveler coming down the road, and the Sun said: “I see a way to decide our dispute.
+Whichever of us can cause that traveler to take off his cloak shall be regarded as the stronger.
 You begin.”

-So the Sun retired behind a cloud, and the Wind began to blow as hard as it could upon the traveller.
-But the harder he blew the more closely did the traveller wrap his cloak round him, till at last the Wind had to give up in despair.
+So, the Sun retired behind a cloud, and the Wind began to blow as hard as it could upon the traveler.
+But the harder he blew the more closely did the traveler wrap his cloak round him, till at last the Wind had to give up in despair.

-Then the Sun came out and shone in all his glory upon the traveller, who soon found it too hot to walk with his cloak on.
+Then the Sun came out and shone in all his glory upon the traveler, who soon found it too hot to walk with his cloak on.

-Consider these examples that Laozi gives in the Tao Te Ching
+Consider these examples that Laozi gives in the Dao de Jing

 Fill a cup to the brim and it’s likely to spill.